Last updated on August 5th, 2021 at 05:49 pm

 Between the departments of Cauca and Huila lies the Puracé Natural Park with an area of around 83,000 hectares and a large number of natural spaces.

 Puracé is also known as the “cradle of water” because the main rivers of Colombia, the Magdalena, Cauca and Caquetá, have their source in this park.
-In addition, this whole area is a volcanic chain, so you can find several sulfur springs here.
+Also, this whole area is a volcanic chain, so you can find several sulfur springs here.

 In addition to the aforementioned attractions, this park is home to the Salto de Bordones, one of the largest and most incredible waterfalls in Colombia.